darksworm/chordboard/.junie/1_mission.md

 # Pitch
 The app is a web app that allows users to create custom boards with guitar chords of their choosing.
-The app will be built using React.
+The app will be built using Vue.
 The app will be open source and will be available on GitHub.